ekstdo/SBFBCC/README.md

 (k is even -> $k (s k + 1)$ is even -> divisible by 2)
 (k is odd -> $s k$ is odd -> $s k + 1$ is even -> $k (s k + 1)$ is even -> divisible by 2)

-How do we compute it? (as much in compile time as possible!)
+How do we compute it? (as much in compile time as we want, but as little runtime as possible!)

 ```
 if a is even: b = a/2 is computed at compiletime: